ifranc-r/SimpleMix/README.md

 *Choose your 🎵Tracks + Arrange & Crossfade = YourMix.wav (Listen & Download)*

-No installs, no accounts, no ads.
-Just upload your files, reorder them, apply smooth crossfades, and download your final mix as a single audio file.
+No installs,
+no accounts,
+no ads.
 ---

 ## Why SimpleMix?